specs-sh/microspec/README.md

 # Usage

+- Any function which starts with `test` or `spec` is considered a test
 - If a test _fails_, the output will be printed (_combined STDOUT/STDERR_)
 - If a test _passes_, the output will not be printed (_combined STDOUT/STDERR_)
   - If you set the `VERBOSE=true` variable, passing tests will _also_ print output